jurgen-kluft/dotnet-BuildSystem.Core/README.md

 ## WIP

-Currently working on exporting C++ header files containing structs that are direct mirrors of their C# counterpart and map directly to the written out data.
+Currently working on exporting C++ header files containing classes/structs that are direct mirrors of their C# counterpart and map directly to the written out data.
 Working with the data in this way is a lot more convenient and easier to understand, but it does require that you 'recompile' your game executable (when the layout changes).
 When only the data changes you do not need to recompile your application.